|Sunset over Lake Huron, March 26, 2019|

 It’s harder to be kind than clever

-Or as my dear old dad used to say, "It's more important to be nice than to be important."
+Or as my dear old dad used to say, "It's nice to be important, but it's more important to be nice."
 As the article says:

 ...the central conceit of a dangerous assumption we seem to have made as a culture these days: that being right is a license to be a total, unrepentant asshole.
 After all, why would you need to repent if you haven’t committed the ultimate sin of being wrong?
 Some say there’s no reason to care about other people’s feelings if the facts are on your side.